 Theme 1: The Reality of Prophethood

 The surah opens affirming the Prophet ﷺ as the true messenger of Allah.
 It tells the story of messengers sent to a town who were rejected and what followed.
-The lesson is clear: rejecting truth has consequences, accepting it has rewards.
+The lesson is clear: rejecting truth has consequences that are not delayed forever — and accepting it has rewards that are not diminished by the rejections of others.

 Theme 2: The Signs of Allah in Nature

 Verses 33-44 describe the natural world as an open book of signs — the dead earth that comes alive with rain, the sun and moon in precise orbits, ships sailing the seas.
-The universe is designed, sustained and controlled by the One who sent this revelation.
+"And the sun runs to its resting place.
+That is the determination of the Exalted in Might, the Knowing."
+(36:38).
+The universe is not random — it is designed, sustained, and controlled by the One who sent this revelation.
+Every observable pattern in nature is a page in the book Allah asks us to read.

 Theme 3: The Certainty of Resurrection